kazkojima/colorlight-i5-tips/README.md

 litex> flash_write_protect 0
 ```

-should clear all block protestion of GD25B16C flash chip.
+should clear all block protection of GD25B16C flash chip.
 The modified .bit and .svf of LiteX are [here](https://github.com/kazkojima/colorlight-i5-tips/streams).
 If it works,

 ```
 litex> flash_erase